47 of The Best Sport Psychology Quotes

 Michael Jordan

-Comment: As knowledge of sport psychology and sport science explodes we are at great risk of getting away from the fundamentals.
+Comment: As knowledge of sports psychology and sports science explodes, we are at significant risk of getting away from the fundamentals.
 In other words, it is becoming harder and harder for athletes to stick to the basics.
 Great coaches can have it both ways.
-Their sport psychology knowledge can grow without letting this overcomplicate their coaching.
+Their sports psychology knowledge can grow without letting this overcomplicate their coaching.
 Do you know what your fundamentals are?

 Sport Psychology Quotes By Coaches